 6. User Error rate

-The error rate is a few things that each website and business should look at because it helps in evaluating user performance.
+The error rate is one thing that each website and business should look at because it helps in evaluating user performance.
 By staring at this particular metric you may be able to get an inspiration of the overall number of mistakes made, where they were made on your website, how a design can produce a distinct variety of user experiences, and most significantly how usable elements and style are for your website and site visitors.

 The error rate and usefulness of your website are much connected to each other or we will say the usability of the website becomes the source of errors.
 Once we say error rate then it’s more about user mistakes like using the online address within the IP address box and more.
 When it involves analyzing user error rate then you would like to possess a transparent idea of what constitutes failure and whether any low failure in your website is calculated because of the error or not.